The Gingerbread House

 The Gingerbread House (also known as the Cord Asendorf House) is a home in Savannah, Georgia, United States.
-It is located at 1921 Bull Street, in the city's Victorian Historic District, and was built in 1899.
-It was built for Cord Asendorf Sr., a prominent Savannah merchant.
-He also designed the house.
-The home's common name is derived from the gingerbread architectural style.
+It is located at 1921 Bull Street, in the city's Victorian Historic District and was built in 1899 by the Hawley Construction Company.
+It was built for Cord Asendorf Sr., a prominent Savannah merchant, and his wife Bernhardine.
+Asendorf designed the house.
+The home's common name is derived from the gingerbread architectural style, which is seen through many elements throughout the site.

 The building is considered one of the finest examples of Carpenter Gothic architecture in the United States.
 Its interior has three fireplaces, a wooden staircase and wood trim throughout.
 It also has a conservatory and a courtyard with a gazebo and a waterfall.

-It was owned by Herb and Jan Galloway between 1978 and 2014, when it was purchased by SJ Management Group LLC.
+The home remained in the Asendorf family for 75 years before gaining new ownership.
+It was owned by Herb and Jan Galloway between 1978 and 2014, when it was then purchased by SJ Management Group LLC.

+The building has gained recognition from many avenues, beginning in 1933, including from presidents Franklin D. Roosevelt, Dwight D. Eisenhower and Woodrow Wilson.
+Wilson even offered to purchase the home, which has been featured in many magazines, journals and movies.
+Today, the home is a popular wedding and event venue.